usamazlfqr/Credit_Card_Fraud_Detection_Model/README.md

 This repository contains a machine learning project for detecting fraudulent credit card transactions.
 The project implements and compares three different classification algorithms—XGBoost, Random Forest, and K-Nearest Neighbors (KNN)—with a focus on handling imbalanced datasets and extracting interpretable insights.

 ## Dataset
+The dataset used is sourced from GoMask AI Marketplace and contains historical credit card transactions with fraud labels.

-The project uses the `credit-card-fraud-detection.csv` dataset, which contains historical credit card transactions.
+It contains historical credit card transactions.
 Key features include:
 - `transaction_amount`
 - `merchant_category`
 - `transaction_type`